-Sandy Danek, Executive Director of the Nebraska Right to Life group: So, as I said, Nebraska Right to Life was established in 1973, soon after the Roe versus Wade decision was struck.
-Uh, we are a state affiliate to National Right to Life, community, committee out of DC.
-And the structure of the organization is in that national right to life has a state affiliate in each state throughout the nation.
+Sandy Danek, Executive Director of the Nebraska Right to Life group: So, as I said, Nebraska Right to Life was established in 1973, soon after the Roe v.
+Wade decision was struck.
+We are a state affiliate to [the] National Right to Life committee out of DC.
+And the structure of the organization is in that National Right to Life has a state affiliate in each state throughout the nation.

-Then Nebraska Rights Life has chapters throughout its state, uh, communities all over the state where they have Right to Life groups that basically do the same work that we’re doing on a local level.
+Then Nebraska Rights Life has chapters throughout its state communities all over the state where they have Right to Life groups that basically do the same work that we’re doing on a local level.
 Our goals are essentially to protect all human life from beginning of conception to natural death.
-So, we’re of course looking for life-affirming options, um, during an untimed pregnancy.
+So, we’re of course looking for life-affirming options during an untimed pregnancy.
 We’re looking to protect those who are disabled, elderly.
-And we also, uh, take a life-affirming position on bioethical issues.
-That being, uh, embryotic stem cell research, we’re, we’re certainly concerned for anything that would compromise life in any way for I, what we believe to be immoral research.
+And we also take a life-affirming position on bioethical issues; that being embryonic stem cell research.
+We’re certainly concerned for anything that would compromise life in any way for what we believe to be immoral research.

-Amantha Dickman, News Director: Obviously recently, we’ve had a big discussion regarding the Dobbs versus Jackson released, uh, leaked opinion piece.
-Um, can you tell us a little bit about where the Nebraska Right to Life stands in regard to this leaked opinion piece and, uh, your thoughts and reactions to it?
+Amantha Dickman, News Director: Obviously, recently, we’ve had a big discussion regarding the Dobbs v.
+Jackson released leaked opinion piece.
+Can you tell us a little bit about where the Nebraska Right to Life stands in regard to this leaked opinion piece and your thoughts and reactions to it?

 Sandy Danek, Executive Director of the Nebraska Right to Life group: Certainly.
-Our position, uh, would be that we are cautiously awaiting the decision, the final decision of the United States Supreme Court.
-Um, I understand that the leak gave a precursor to what they may be doing, but we know through the process of the Supreme Court rendering their final decision, it can be different than what we saw in the leak document.
+Our position would be that we are cautiously awaiting the decision, the final decision of the United States Supreme Court.
+I understand that the leak gave a precursor to what they may be doing, but we know, through the process of the Supreme Court rendering their final decision, it can be different than what we saw in the leaked document.

 So, it’s difficult for us to give an affirmative statement on what they may do when we don’t know for certain what they will be doing.

-Amantha Dickman, News Director: And, uh, assuming that decision stands as it was leaked, what would your next steps be or your organization’s next steps be?
+Amantha Dickman, News Director: And assuming that decision stands as it was leaked, what would your next steps be or your organization’s next steps be?

-Currently in Nebraska, it is illegal to perform an abortion beyond 20 weeks, we passed that bill in, uh, 2010.
-And that essentially said that because a baby feels pain, for humanity reasons, we will not perform an abortion beyond 20-week gestation.
+Currently in Nebraska, it is illegal to perform an abortion beyond 20 weeks.
+We passed that bill in 2010.
+And that essentially said that, because a baby feels pain, for humanity reasons, we will not perform an abortion beyond 20 weeks gestation.
 So, you can have an abortion, currently, in Nebraska up to that 20-week point.
-So, we would have to make a determination on what we’re going to do, because currently we don’t have anything in law that tells us what we’re going to do about abortion.
+So, we would have to make a determination on what we’re going to do because, currently, we don’t have anything in law that tells us what we’re going to do about abortion.
 Except for the 20-week ban that is currently in existence.

-Sandy Danek, Executive Director of the Nebraska Right to Life group: Well, certainly we would look at, uh, encouraging people to donate those embryos.
+Sandy Danek, Executive Director of the Nebraska Right to Life group: Well, certainly we would look at encouraging people to donate those embryos.

-Of course, we would never want the, the destruction of embryos, you know, in terms of the implantation of an embryo in an IVF procedure is what I’m referring to.
-That we do not take a position on, but any destruction of, of an embryotic life.
-We would take issue with, and we would encourage those embryos to be, um, donated and, uh, make made available for adoption.
+Of course, we would never want the destruction of embryos, you know, in terms of the implantation of an embryo in an IVF procedure is what I’m referring to.
+That we do not take a position on, but any destruction of an embryonic life.
+We would take issue with and we would encourage those embryos to be donated and make made available for adoption.